Produce Safety Rule

-FDA has a non-exhaustive list of covered produce, which includes:
+FDA has a partial (non-exhaustive) list of covered produce, which includes:

 Which produce is rarely consumed raw and not covered by the rule?

-FDA has an exhaustive list of produce that is “rarely consumed raw,” including:
+FDA has a complete (exhaustive) list of produce that is “rarely consumed raw,” including:

 Asparagus; black beans, great Northern beans, kidney beans, lima beans, navy beans, and pinto beans; garden beets (roots and tops) and sugar beets; cashews; sour cherries; chickpeas; cocoa beans; coffee beans; collards; sweet corn; cranberries; dates; dill (seeds and weed); eggplants; figs; horseradish; hazelnuts; lentils; okra; peanuts; pecans; peppermint; potatoes; pumpkins; winter squash; sweet potatoes; and water chestnuts.

-FDA also has a new fact sheet providing more detail on “Rarely Consumed Raw” produce.
+FDA also has a fact sheet providing more detail on “Rarely Consumed Raw” produce.

 The rule does not apply to:

 - Produce that is NOT a raw agricultural commodity, as defined by the FDA.
 This includes produce that receives commercial processing that adequately reduces the presence of microorganisms of public health significance, under certain conditions.

 - Food grains, including barley, dent- or flint-corn, sorghum, oats, rice, rye, wheat, amaranth, quinoa, buckwheat, and oilseeds (e.g. cotton seed, flax seed, rapeseed, soybean, and sunflower seed).

 - Produce that is used for personal or on-farm consumption.